-MOD PR02 has completed execution, a process controlled by the DAAC may
+MOD\PR02 has completed execution, a process controlled by MODAPS (formerly by the DAAC) may insert this value into the granule metadata.

 Name: SCIENCEQUALITYFLAGEXPLANATION.2

 Description: A text explanation of the criteria used in setting the value of core metadata and may be absent.